ahoy-lang/ahoy/docs/TREE_SITTER_INFO.md

 ## Location

-All tree-sitter files are in the `tree-sitter/` directory.
+All tree-sitter files are in the `ahoy-lang/tree-sitter-ahoy` repository.

 ## What You Get